-The Task Force recommends eliminating the Newsrack Advisory Committee, which was established to advise the Department of Public Works (DPW) on its pedmount news rack program.
+The Task Force recommends eliminating the Newsrack Advisory Committee, which was established to advise the Department of Public Works (DPW) on its pedmount news rack program, which manages pedestal-mounted news racks on City sidewalks to balance news distribution with pedestrian access and safety.
 However, this body is inactive and DPW's contract for pedmount news racks expired in November 2024.